google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

 This reads the dependencies in __package.json__ and installs the web-push module for Node.js, which we will use in the second half of the lab to push a message to our app.

-Then install web-push globally so we can use it from the command line:

-    npm install web-push -g

 Open your browser and navigate __localhost:8080/push-notification-lab/app/__.